nokau/Barotrauma-zht-edited/README_eng.md

 ### Notes
 - Very different translated names for some of the items and devices.
 - The item parameters in Submarine Editor, as well as the components(Wifi, Sin, Cos, etc.) are still in English.
-- I left most of the character, location names within missions and events un-translated since all the generated names are not translated either.
+- Most of the character and location names within missions and events are un-translated since all the generated names have no translation either.
-- I left these ship names un-translated: Bunyip, Muikku, Selkie, Kastrull, Herja.
+- These ship names are un-translated: Bunyip, Muikku, Selkie, Kastrull, Herja.

 # Project files
 You can find the mentioned files inside this project's [current_version](./current_version) folder: